-Acquired trademarks is shown at historical cost.
-Trademarks have a finite useful life and are carried at cost less accumulated amortisation.
-Amortisation is calculated using the straight-line method to allocate the cost of trademarks over its estimated useful lives of 10 years.
+Acquired trademark is shown at historical cost.
+Trademark has a finite useful life and is carried at cost less accumulated amortisation.
+Amortisation is calculated using the straight-line method to allocate the cost of trademark over its estimated useful life of 10 years.